ThomasDeutsch/flowcards/README.md

 For example, take a look at a [traffic-light machine](https://github.com/davidkpiano/xstate#finite-state-machines).<br>
 Behavior is described in an intra-object (within object) fashion.

-flowcards enable behavior descriptions as inter-object flows.<br/>
+On the other hand, flowcards enable behavior descriptions as inter-object flows.<br/>
-You know this from UX [user-flows](https://miro.medium.com/max/1548/1*JGL_2ffE9foLaDbjp5g92g.png): A series of steps a user needs to take, to reach a meaningful goal.<br/>
+You know this from UX [user-flows](https://miro.medium.com/max/1548/1*JGL_2ffE9foLaDbjp5g92g.png): A series of steps a user needs to take, to reach a goal.<br/>
-In this case, a system is not defined by the reactivity of each component,<br/>
+In this case, a system is not defined by the reactivity of each component / object,<br/>
-but by scenarios / flows that are enabled.<br/>
+but by the sum of all scenarios / flows that are enabled.<br/>
 flowcards is based on [behavioral programming principles](http://www.wisdom.weizmann.ac.il/~bprogram/more.html).

 ## Packages